-• The penalty for non-compliance of any part of Rule 21 is possible exclusion.
+• The penalty for non-compliance of any part of Rule 21 is exclusion.
+Unless a satisfactory reason is accepted by the CoC.

-Documentation & Scrutineering
+5. Documentation & Scrutineering

-• Failure to attend Drivers Briefing by the Team Manager and all drivers will result in a drive through penalty for the Team concerned within the first five laps of the race.
+Failure to attend Drivers Briefing by the Team Manager and all drivers will result in a stop-go penalty of 5 minutes for the Team concerned within the first five laps of the race, unless permission has been received in advance by the CoC for not attending.

-Safety Car Procedures
+6. Safety Car Procedures